Tokyo Fiancée (film): Plot

-Amélie (Pauline Étienne) is a Japanese-born woman who left at age five and grew up in Europe.
-At age 20, she decided to return to Japan to reconnect with the Japanese culture.
+Amélie (Pauline Étienne) is a Japanese-born Belgian woman who left Japan at the age of five with her parents and returned to Belgium.
+At the age of 20, she decided to return to Japan to reconnect with the Japanese culture.
 She moves to a small apartment in Tokyo.
-To make a living, she puts up a poster offering French language tutoring.
-A young Japanese man, Rinri (Taichi Inoue), starts taking language lessons with her.
-The two become romantically involved, and Rinri helps her to learn about Japanese culture by taking her to movies, restaurants and other events.
-She also takes a trip to Mount Fuji, where she gets lost and survives a cold night in a remote cabin.
-After the earthquake causes severe damage and loss of life, though, her neighbours and Rinri tell her that she must return to Europe, as the disaster is for Japan to deal with.
-On the plane, she says that she never saw Rinri again, and that she heard that he had married a Frenchwoman, a general's daughter.
-As for her, she'll keep that for another time.
+To make a living, she puts up a small poster offering French language tutoring.
+A young man, Rinri (Taichi Inoue), is interested by the offer and starts taking language lessons with her.
+Rinri also invites her to a party, where she met Yasmine (Alice de Lencquesaing) and Christine (Julie Le Breton).
+Amélie also met Rinri's parents at his house.

+The two quickly become romantically involved.
+Rinri helps her to further learn about Japanese culture and language by taking her to the theatre, restaurants, and other places.
+She also took a trip to the woods near Mount Fuji alone, where she gets lost and survives a cold night in a remote cabin.
+In a gathering with Rinri's friend, it is revealed that Rinri is part of a Francophile community.